rlworkgroup/garage/docs/user/installation.rst

 To enable GPU support, you need to run the express installation script with the argument :code:`--gpu`.
 This options installs GPU-supported Tensorflow and modules needed by Theano.

-Before you run garage, you need to specify the directory for the CUDA library in environment varible :code:`LD_LIBRARY_PATH`.
+Before you run garage, you need to specify the directory for the CUDA library in environment variable :code:`LD_LIBRARY_PATH`.
 You may need to replace the directory conforming to your CUDA version accordingly.

 .. code-block:: bash